Amiejohnstone18/willow_flowers/README.md

 The repository for this project is hosted through [GitHub Pages](https://github.com/) and is deployed live through [Heroku](https://dashboard.heroku.com/).

-To deply my project I follwed the below steps:
+To deply my project I followed the below steps:

 1. Login to Heroku
 2. Create a new app and give it a name